anthonycroft/coding-quiz-challenge/README.md

 A player is prevented from saving their score if they do not enter their initials - in which case an appropriate warning is issued.

-A particular score will only be saved once per set of initials.
+A particular score will only be saved once per set of initials, i.e. duplicate scores are not stored.

 After submitting a score the player is presented with the current list of high scores.
 This list displays the current *Top 10* in descending order OR all saved scores (if less than 10 currently stored).